Learning to Rearrange Deformable Cables, Fabrics, and Bags with Goal-Conditioned Transporter Networks: Limitations and Future Work

 In this work, we present a new suite of tasks that evaluate end-to-end vision-based manipulation of deformable objects, spanning cables, fabrics, and bags.
 In addition, we propose goal-conditioned model architectures with Transporter Networks for rearranging objects to match goal configurations.

 Manipulating deformable objects is challenging, and while the proposed method yields promising results, its limitations point to interesting directions for future work.
 For example, Figure~\ref{fig:failure} shows several failure modes in the bag tasks.
 The bag opening step is challenging because a single counterproductive action that visually occludes the bag opening makes it difficult to recover.
 In addition, for \emph{bag-items-1} and \emph{bag-items-2}, items may fail to remain enclosed in the bag when lifted vertically.
+This is in part due to the discrete-time planar parameterization of our pick and place action space.
 Future work may investigate higher rates of control that learn recovery policies to react in real-time, or stateful systems that can track objects under visual occlusions, or bimanual manipulation policies, which may help prevent items from falling out of bags.
-We also observe that the performance of policies on goal-conditioned tasks are slightly below those that explicitly rely on visual anchors in the workspace (\eg \emph{fabric-flat} vs. \emph{fabric-flat-notarget}), suggesting a performance gap.
-Finally, given the COVID-19 pandemic which limited access to robots, as conditions improve, we will conduct physical experiments with bags.
+Finally, while we report physical experiments using cables, in future work we will conduct physical experiments with fabrics and bags.